nios-students/docs/wiki/howto's-scribe.md

 title: Scribe Info
 ---

-How To apply for a scribe?
+How To Apply for a Scribe?
 ---------------------

 > [!NOTE]